 Many of us just grow comfortable with our fat in certain places.
 If we’ve put in significant time dieting and exercising and haven’t managed to actually change those stubborn flabby thighs or reduce that upper arm fat, it’s easy to just give up and assume that dieting wasn’t really worth it.
 Then we start packing on the pounds again.

 When you get lipo, you can reshape those areas and get the body you’ve been working so hard for all this time.
 When that happens, you realize that all the dieting and exercise were absolutely worth it, and you find yourself motivated to keep up your new look with a renewed commitment to a healthy lifestyle and may even see a few more lost pounds; though it’s best not to lose more than a few pounds after lipo.

-Weight Loss and Liposuction: Some Tips
+Lose Weight After Liposuction: Some Tips

 If you’re considered lipo and are thinking about weight loss, there are a few things to consider that can make your whole journey easier.